-Tests, when required by Section B1 of this standard, shall be in accordance with an approved test method and Section F1 of AISI S100 [CSA S136], and conducted under the supervision of a design professional.
+Tests of composite assemblies, when required by Section B1 of this Standard, shall be in accordance with AISI S916, or other approved test methods with the calibration in accordance with Section F1 of AISI S100 [CSA S136].
+The tests shall be conducted under the supervision of a design professional.